top of page

 It started on Wednesday when I dashed out of the house wearing one black glove and one red.
 A quirky mix-and-match moment I could hide by simply taking them off.

-For someone who uses color in her career, even I wasn't sure there was a palette fix for that.
+For someone who uses color for a living, even I couldn’t pretend there was a palette solution for that.

-The answer?
-Probably not.So I marched into my day, mismatched shoes and all.
+I went on with my day — mismatched shoes and all.

-As the temperature dropped and dishes stacked up in the sink, I asked my husband Larry,“Should we cancel the birthday celebration on Sunday?”
+As the temperature dropped and the dishes stacked up in the sink, I turned to my husband Larry and asked, “Should we cancel the birthday celebration on Sunday?”

 “The party is three days away,” he said.
 “We’ll get someone here tomorrow.
 And honestly, the dishwasher is so old it’s probably cheaper to replace it.”